rahul-gharat/dronahq-docs/docs/reference-connectors/postgresql.md

 To update existing data, craft a query that selects details based on the ID and updates values.

-**Query used:**
+Query used:

 ```sql
 UPDATE industry_role
 SET position = '{{pos}}', location = '{{loc}}' where id = {{id}}
 ```

-**Query explanation:**
+Query explanation:

-This query identifies a specific row using the ID, then updates 'position' and 'location' based on values from 'pos' and 'loc' variables respectively.
+This query identifies a specific row using the ID, then updates `position` and `location` based on values from `pos` and `loc` variables respectively.

 Save the query after successful testing, ensuring a configuration test successful message.